genomika/summercourse/Course_Materials/intro-linux/LinuxFundamentals.md

 -   awk

 ### Editing files
-There are several options for editing files at TACC.
+There are several options for editing files at remote servers.
 These fall into three categories:
-- Linux text editors installed at TACC (nano, vi, emacs).
+- Linux text editors installed at servers (nano, vi, emacs).
 These run in your Terminal window. nano is extremely simple and is the best choice as a first local text editor. vi and emacs are extremely powerful but also quite complex
 - Text editors or IDEs that run on your local computer but have an SFTP (secure FTP) interface that lets you connect to a remote computer (Notepad++ or Komodo Edit).
     -  Once you connect to the remote host, you can navigate its directory structure and edit files.
     -   When you open a file, its contents are brought over the network into the text editor's edit window, then saved back when you save the file.
--   Software that will allow you to mount your home directory on TACC as if it were a normal disk (e.g. ExpanDrive for Windows or Mac – costs $$, but has a free trial).
+-   Software that will allow you to mount your home directory on servers as if it were a normal disk (e.g. ExpanDrive for Windows or Mac – costs $$, but has a free trial).
 Then, you can use any text editor or IDE on your local computer to open/edit/save files (although it will be slower than local file editing)

 #### Line ending nightmares